rdg5/devops-challenge/README.md

 The app deployment is completely automated, by using Terraform we can deploy the api's on an ec2 instance.
 You can access the birdAPI on the publicIP:30001NodePort.

-### v1.4 (current one)
+### v1.4 (

-The automated app deployment includes now includes Prometheus & Grafana with auto configured data source and a dashboard to monitor the http requests for both api's.
+The automated app deployment now includes Prometheus & Grafana with auto configured data source and a dashboard to monitor the http requests for both api's.

 # Contact